Tricore-Solutions/FGAWeb/README.md

    cd frontend
    npm install
    ```

+   **Note:** The frontend includes AmwalPay integration which requires `crypto-js` for secure hash generation.
+This is automatically installed with `npm install`.

 2. **Install ReactBits components:**
    After running `npm install`, you need to install ReactBits components using jsrepo: